just-the-docs/just-the-docs/docs/web-pixel/pixel_install.md

 ### How to obtain the pixel snippet

-In Prelytix, go to the Admin Studio and select ‘Implement Web Pixel’.
+In Prelytix, go to the Admin Studio and select ‘Implement Web Pixel’:

 1. Input your website’s domain in the domain field
 2. Select ‘Generate pixel’ to generate your snippet